AudioGroupCologne/wavefront-manual/src/ui/layout.md

     </div>
 </p>

-Wavefronts interface can be separated into seven main areas.
-Six of those areas are visible by deafult.
+Wavefront's interface can be separated into seven main areas.
+Six of those areas are visible by default.
 The image below has them counted as well as color coded:

 <p style="margin-bottom: 0px">
     <img src="images/wavefront-windowed-color.png" alt="Wavefront Window Color" />